 - Ube crinkles are soft, fluffy and bursting with the ube flavour you love.
 They are like mini ube cakes and are perfect for the holidays or everyday.

-Homemade Ube Ice Cream
+Ube Ice Cream Recipe

 - In a large bowl, stir condensed milk, ube jam, ube extract and vanilla extract until fully incorporated.

 - Take your lightened ube mixture and fold into your whipped cream until combined.